andresteve/MecanumWheelRobot/README.md

 -  `sudo nano /etc/dhcpcd.conf`

-Add this line at the end of the file matching your network setup.
+Adding this line at the end of the file matching your network setup.

     interface wlan0
     static ip_address=192.168.11.13